A Guide To Getting Dressed When You’re Depressed

-Because when you’re experiencing depression, getting dressed can be a small but significant step towards reminding yourself that you are worth showing up for.
+Because when you’re experiencing depression, getting dressed is a small but significant step towards reminding yourself that you are worth showing up for.
 Even the simplest of outfits can create a connection between me and my body, between me and the world around me.

-Start where you can, when you can, and if you can.
-It may feel nice.
-Once you’ve done the most foundational part, it’s time to build up an outfit layer by layer.
+So start simply where you can, when you can (and if you can) with a clean pair of underwear.
+Once you’ve done that most foundational part, it’s time to build up an outfit layer by layer.
 Let’s get ready together!

 1. Assess the facts

 Start by acknowledging where you are today and what you need.
-The worst thing we can do when we’re getting dressed in the face of depression is use our clothing to further self-sabotage.
+The least helpful thing we can do when we’re getting dressed in the face of depression is to use our clothing to further self-sabotage.
 Acknowledge what may trigger you or make you feel worse.
-Maybe you need to avoid anything too baggy, too tight, too dull, or too bright—you do not have to punish yourself with stiff skinny jeans or stiletto heels.
+Maybe you need to avoid anything too baggy, too tight, too synthetic, too fuzzy, too dull, or too bright—you do not have to punish yourself with stiff skinny jeans or stiletto heels.

 Instead, examine how you feel, then dig a little deeper if you have the energy.
 Sometimes our feelings become so overwhelming that we view them as truths; instead, find what is an objective fact for you today and start there.
 This might look like: I’m bloated, I’m cold, I’m uninspired.
 That’s it—no strings or judgmental words attached.
 These facts can help you with the next step.